o3de/o3de.org/content/docs/user-guide/testing/getting-started/_index.md

 )

 # New test module registration from Step 1
-# this configures CMake to also build a library called MyModuleName.Tests.so (.dll on Windows)
+# This configures CMake to also build a library called `MyModuleName.Tests.so` (.dll on Windows)
-# the rest of CMake will refer to this freshly created module by its NAME ("MyModuleName.Tests")
+# The rest of CMake refers to this new module by its NAME ("MyModuleName.Tests")
 if(PAL_TRAIT_BUILD_SUPPORTS_TESTS)  # only create these test modules if the target platform supports testing

     ly_add_target(